Privacy Policy

 Jurisdiction: Japan.
 Data-protection law of Japan (APPI) governs this policy.
 Nothing in this policy affects the rights of EU / UK residents under the GDPR or those of California residents under the CCPA / CPRA.

-We have not designated a separate Data Protection Officer; the controller listed above is the point of contact for all requests.
+We have not designated a separate Data Protection Officer (GDPR Art.
+37 does not require one for our scale and processing profile); the controller listed above is the point of contact for all requests.

-Identity & authentication — when you sign in via OAuth (Google or GitHub): your email address, the provider's numeric user identifier (the sub claim; for GitHub this is github_user_id), your display name (optional), your avatar URL (optional), and for GitHub the login handle.
-We also store the authentication provider (google / github) so repeat sign-ins attach to the same account.
+Identity & authentication — when you sign in with your Google or GitHub account (OAuth): your email address, the permanent identification number that service assigns to your account, your display name (optional), your profile-picture URL (optional), and for GitHub your username.
+We also record which service you signed in with (Google / GitHub) so your next sign-in attaches to the same account.

-Password authentication — for the initial administrator account only: a login ID and a password hash (bcrypt).
-Optional TOTP secret for multi-factor authentication.
-We never store passwords in plaintext.
+Password authentication — for the initial administrator account only: a login ID and a scrambled, irreversible form of the password (a hash).
+Optionally, a key for two-factor authentication.
+We never store passwords as readable text.

-Session data — an opaque session identifier stored in an HttpOnly, SameSite=Strict cookie (kagura_session) and a matching entry in Redis.
-Sessions expire automatically after 7 days or when you log out.
+Session data — a random, meaningless identifier that keeps you signed in.
+It is stored in your browser as a cookie (kagura_session) with a matching record on our servers, and becomes invalid automatically after 7 days or when you log out.

-Memory data — the summaries, contexts, contents, tags, and metadata you store via the remember() API, the MCP protocol, or the Web UI.
-You are the data controller for the contents of your memories; we process them on your behalf under the service contract.
+Memories — the summaries, contexts, contents, tags, and accompanying details you store through the save feature (API), an AI-tool connection (MCP), or the web interface (the "memories" defined above).
+You decide what goes into your memories; we store and process them on your behalf under the service contract.

 To monitor search quality and detect drift in our ranking system, we collect daily statistical metrics derived from your memories.
 This data is treated with the same legal protections as your primary memory content.